 We followed the Old Man off of the Mountain, which collapsed in an earthquake (and where did the rocks go?).
 The Old Man led us to Level Forest.
 Level Forest was located in the southwest of this carefully quartered world, and I mean that as literally as possible: the world is actually divided into quarters by straight lines running through Focus Tower.

 Echoing FFA, Mystic Quest allows you to influence the world with the help of your weapons, and so you could swing your weapons at pretty much any time you weren’t quite standing at a talking distance.
 In the forest, Kyle demonstrated this by trying to stab the old man, which I felt was a reasonable reaction to all that had happened.
 After our failed attempt to murder him, the Old Man established his pattern for most of the remaining game: he spouts one or two hints to set you on the main path, and then rushes off into the air, leaving Benjamin doing a really awkward-looking sprite shrug in response.
-In this instance, Cloud Rider the Obtuse told us to seek out the Earth Crystal, which was decaying.
+In this instance, Cloud Rider the Obtuse told us to seek out the Earth Crystal, which was decaying and leaving the forest in this sorry state.

 Once he was gone, we found ourselves mostly trapped by trees, but to the east, Kyle helped out a NPC by pushing aside a rock.
 Oh, good, block puzzles, this is going to be a joy.
 The man advised us to take a Withered Branch from a nearby chest (which is where the trees in this world keep their branches, I suppose) and show it to a young woman named Kaeli to show her that the Level Forest was slowly dying.
 So far so good, if a bit abrupt.
 Though if the map screen is correct and she’s living in that town on the right, isn’t her town inside the decaying forest?
 In any event, there was no way to get deeper into the woods, so we headed east into the town of Foresta.